Call for Appointment (08) 8332 2271

 The autonomic nervous system includes the Sympathetic Nervous System (SNS), and Parasympathetic Nervous System (PNS).

 The sympathetic component controls the delivery of oxygen and nutrients to virtually every organ, including the brain and every structure of the musculoskeletal system.
-But without the Parasympathetic Nervous System for balance it can overwhelm the system with an over abundance of energy causing dizziness, spaciness, confusion, fear, anxiety or other forms of hyper arousal and distress.
+But without the Parasympathetic Nervous System for balance, it can overwhelm the system with an overabundance of energy causing dizziness, spaciness, confusion, fear, anxiety, or other forms of hyperarousal and distress.

 The breath is an important regulatory mechanism for these branches of the nervous system.

-Mouth breathing commonly uses accessory muscle of the ribs to fill the upper and mid lobes of the lungs, but rarely utilises the lower lobes.
+Mouth breathing commonly uses accessory muscles of the ribs to fill the upper and mid lobes of the lungs, but rarely utilizes the lower lobes.
 This causes less oxygen transfer to the blood and therefore poor delivery of nutrients to the tissues.
 The upper lobes have a high concentration of SNS receptors, which become activated, ready to rise to an approaching stress.
 Nose breathing on the other hand is a passive function, requiring no extra muscle activation, but instead uses the diaphragm to pull air deep into all 3 lobes of the lungs.
 This area of the lungs has a high concentration of PNS receptors to balance SNS activity.

 Interestingly, nitric oxide, a gas needed for blood pressure regulation, fighting bacteria & viruses, immune health, pain reduction, energy production, and other beneficial functions, is produced in high amounts in the nose.
 Therefore nose breathing increases available nitric oxide.
 This is especially beneficial for those with MTHFR A1298C genetic polymorphisms, who may have trouble producing nitric oxide.
 Breathing through the nose leads to a 10-15% higher oxidation of the blood, meaning you get more oxygen in your blood by breathing through your nose.

 Yoga breathing is called Pranayama.
 Pranayama means “to control the breath”, or “mastering the life force”.
-Studies have been done to show improved oxygenation of blood and PSN function with this form of breathing, and in particularly providing different results depending in which nostril is used.
+Studies have been done to show improved oxygenation of blood and PSN function with this form of breathing, and in particular providing different results depending in which nostril is used.

 Regulation of the Breath to Balance the Nervous System

 The inhalation is driven by the SNS, as the diaphragm lowers; while the exhalation and relaxation of the contraction is triggered by the PNS.
 If the inhale is longer than the exhale, it causes SNS dominance.
-Ideally, the inhalation:exhalation ratio should be 2:3, meaning the exhalation is 50% longer than inhalation.
+Ideally, the inhalation: exhalation ratio should be 2:3, meaning the exhalation is 50% longer than inhalation.

 If you’re a mouth breather when you sleep, the best way to train yourself to breath through your nose is to tape your mouth shut.
 This is called the Buteyko breathing method.
 You can buy Leukopor tape (2.5cm) from any Chemist.
 It’s a porous, lightweight tape that is very comfortable and will not damage your lips when u take it off in the morning.
 You can tape your mouth horizontally, or vertically.
 If it’s your first time, you may like to vertically tape one side shut so you can gain ‘emergency’ air if needed.
 Once you feel comfortable, completely seal your lips to achieve the most beneficial results.
-There are numerous studies highlighting the effectiveness of the Buteyko method in asthma.
+Numerous studies are highlighting the effectiveness of the Buteyko method in asthma.

 References